mighty-gerbils/gerbil/doc/reference/core-builtin.md

   vectors := list of vectors
 ```

 Map for vectors.
-Traverses vector *vectors* and applies procedure *f* to each
+Traverses vector(s) *vectors* and applies procedure *f* to
-element and returns the result.
+elements of each vector, stopping after shortest vector runs out of elements.

 ### displayln
 ``` scheme